taknev83/pywedge/README.md

+- Requires Python 64 bit
-THIS IS IN BETA VERSION
+- THIS IS IN BETA VERSION